Note

 Load the dataset, in our example we are reading the organic molecules.

-qm9_frames = ase.io.read("data/explore_qm9.xyz", ":")
+qm9_structures = ase.io.read("data/explore_qm9.xyz", ":")

-function.
+Now, we are defining a featurize function.
 As on the previous example, it should

-def mace_off_tsne(frames, environments):
+def mace_off_tsne(structures, environments):

 if environments is not None: